ohdamnitsnikki/wine/README.md

 ### Features

-This e-commerce site consists of ten pages, each serving a specific purpose to fulfill its intended potential.
+This e-commerce site consists of eleven pages, each serving a specific purpose to fulfill its inelevended potential.

 1. The Start Page: This is the initial page users encounter upon entering the application.
 2. Product Listing Page: Displays all the products available in stock.